Random Products of Standard Maps: Applications and examples

-As exemplified above, the Main Theorem allow us to consider (higher dimensional) coupled systems, enabling us to construct partially hyperbolic diffeomorphisms with rich center dynamical behaviors.
+The maps $g_r, g_{r,\tau}$ treated above provide new interesting higher dimensional examples to add to the list of known NUH systems, enabling us to construct partially hyperbolic diffeomorphisms with rich center dynamical behaviors.
 Other interesting examples can be obtained by considering some symplectic twist maps in $\Toro^{2d}$, and in particular those of the form

 where $V\in \mathcal{C}^2(\Toro^d,\Real)$.
 We illustrate this with the potential $V_{\tau_1,\tau_2,\tau_3}:\Toro^2\rightarrow\Toro^2$ where